ChildOfTheVault/VolumeViewerAndroid/README.md

 -Jaden Diefenbaugh

-Once the project is further into development, instructions will be placed here on how to set up the project.
+Once the project is further into development, further instructions will be placed here on how to set up the project.
+For now: Open project with Qt Creator, clean, build, then deploy.

+Make sure to remove java debug folder before committing.